kbraunlich/kPreproc/README.md

 # kPreproc

--This toolbox supports flexible and automatic preprocessing of fMRI data. —It transforms dicoms into normalized & smoothed nifti files.
+-This toolbox supports flexible and automatic preprocessing of fMRI data. —It transforms dicoms into normalized & smoothed nifti files, and includes several quality assurance steps.

 Dependencies:

 -SPM8

 -from the wagerlab: SCN_Core_Support and diagnostics toolboxes (http://wagerlab.colorado.edu/tools)